 If you get disconnected or if you lose your internet connection momentarily, you will automatically be reconnected.

 If you are unable to reconnect or speak to the proctor, you can call ProctorU® for assistance.

 To register an EAPCI NAP Certification exam, you must be:

 - EAPCI Member.
 If you are not a member, join now for free.

 - Nurses and Allied professional working in the Cath Lab that are registered with their National Board confirmed by a copy of the registration.

 - The examination will usually be held once a year during EuroPCR Congress

-- EAPCI NAP Certification examination is delivered on a tablet-based system (provided on site).
+- EAPCI NAP Certification examination is delivered online

 - Candidates will receive exam results within eight weeks of taking the exam.